Phlebotomy License in Dallas, Waco, Pearsall, San Antonio, TX

 What state pays phlebotomists the most?

 The state that pays the most for Phlebotomists is California.
-The state offers phlebotomists the highest average salary in the U.S. at $48,070, above the national average of $37,380 but below the average for all other occupations in the state of $68,510.
+Phlebotomists in the state earn an average salary of $48,070.
+This is higher than the national average of $37,380.
+But, it is lower than the average salary of all other occupations in the state, which is $68,510.
 The top 10% of phlebotomists in California earn a yearly salary of $61,060.

 Phlebotomists employed in metropolitan areas in the states often earn more than average.
-Phlebotomy professionals earn the best phlebotomist salaries in San Jose ($56,940), San Francisco ($56,050), and Santa Cruz ($53,880).
+Phlebotomy professionals in San Jose earn the best salaries, which amount to $56,940.
+In San Francisco, they earn $56,050, and in Santa Cruz, $53,880.

 Where do phlebotomists make the most money in Texas?